 To qualify for financial support your business must:

-Have an annual turnover less than €50m (sterling equivalent)
+- Have an annual turnover of less than €50m (sterling equivalent)

 Note: There are certain exclusions in line with specific State Aid guidelines, such as primary agriculture – please contact the Brexit Team at InterTradeIreland for further information.

 The Voucher is provided under the European Commission Regulation on De Minimis Aid as stated in the documentation for the Brexit Start to Plan.
 The business must provide InterTradeIreland with details of all other De Minimis aid which has been granted to the business within the past three years.
 It should be noted that a false declaration by a business resulting in the threshold of €200,000 being exceeded could later give rise to the aid being recovered with interest.

 What happens next?